d-led/crow_log_zmq/README.md

 - [g3log](https://github.com/KjellKod/g3log) is an asynchronous logging library
 - [ØMQ](http://zero.mq/) is a communication protocol and a set of library for the XXI century

+This project is a hommage to the aforementioned libraries.
+Its own feature set is arbitrary and will grow at will, but it builds upon the tiny giants mentioned above.

 <!-- [![Build Status](https://travis-ci.org/d-led/crow_example.svg)](https://travis-ci.org/d-led/crow_example) -->

 ## Log via HTTP ##